NCBI-Hackathons/OnlineAdapterDatabase/README.md

 ### Target Users

-**fill in here**
+AdapterBase is designed to make life easier for scientists who want to re-analyze data from the SRA.
+The goal is to be able to enter a run accession number (eg. SRR123456) into either the web interface or the command-line API and get out the sequences of the adapters that were used to create the library.
+This information will also eventually be exposed via Python bindings, so that adapter trimming programs like Atropos can access them directly.

+Because a database is only as useful as the quality of the data in it, we also provide the ability for the groups doing the sequencing to create entries for their data in AdapterBase at the same time as depositing it in the SRA/ENA/DDBJ.
+We have begun to prepopulate the database with annotations of existing data done by automatic detection of adapters using [Atropos](https://github.com/jdidion/atropos).
+Similarly, we have extracted lists of kits and adapter sequences have been extracted from [Illumina's documentation](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/experiment-design/illumina-adapter-sequences_1000000002694-01.pdf), and users can add data for other kits as available.

 ## System Design

 AdapterBase is implemented in SQLite3 and Django with the primary API implemented in REST.
-Lists of kits and adapter sequences have been extracted from [Illumina's documentation](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/experiment-design/illumina-adapter-sequences_1000000002694-01.pdf).
-An initial list of runs is being populated by automatic detection of adapters using [Atropos](https://github.com/jdidion/atropos). (**Do we need more here??**)
+Access to the database is via web (URL TBD), command line, and/or Python bindings.

 ![AdapterBase schema](assets/SystemDesign.png)

 ## Usage

 Currently, AdapterBase can be accessed from the Hackathon AWS instance by mapping port 80 back to the local host.
-A permanent, publically facing home will be determined later.  **COMPLETE THIS SECTION**
+A permanent, publically facing home will be determined later.

 ### Local installation

-If you want to spin up a local copy of AdapterBase: (**Replace with code/vignette!**)
+If you want to spin up a local copy of AdapterBase:
 1. Make sure python3 is installed
 2. Clone or download this git repository
-3. Create and enter a virtual environemnt
+3. Create and enter a virtual environment (e.g. `python3 -m venv /path/to/venv; source /path/to/venv/bin/activate`)
-4. Run buildoadb.sh
+4. From the oadb directory, run buildoadb.sh
-5. Create a superuser for the database
+5. Switch to superuser and re-enter the same virtual environment
-6. Start the server by runnin startoadb.sha
+6. From the oadb directory, start the server by running `./runoadb.sh -p 80`
+7. Open a new broswer tab and navigate to localhost:80

 ### Web interface vignettes